gbif/ipt/IPT2ManualNotes.wiki.md

 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/ipt2/v22/IPTHomeMetadataOverview.png' />

 <h4>Version history</h4>
 The version history table lists all published versions of the resource, enabling users to track changes to the resource over time and download previous versions' data/metadata.
-Please note, the IPT's Archival Mode must be turned on in order for old versions of DWCA to be stored (see <a href='IPT2ManualNotes#Configure_IPT_settings.md'>Configure IPT settings</a> section).
+Please note, the IPT's Archival Mode must be turned on in order for old versions of DWCA to be stored (see [[Configure IPT settings|IPT2ManualNotes.wiki#configure-ipt-settings]] section).
 Only versions that are publicly accessible can be viewed by external users, whereas admins and resource managers can see all versions.
 For explanations of the table columns, refer to the information below.<br>
 <br>
 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/ipt2/v22/IPTVersionHistoryTable.png' />